mattermost/docs/source/administration/config-settings.rst

 ^^^^^^^^^^

 .. note::
-   Gossip clustering can no longer be disabled from Mattermost Server v5.35.
    All cluster traffic uses the gossip protocol.
+From Mattermost Server v5.35 gossip clustering can no longer be disabled.

 **True**: The server attempts to communicate via the gossip protocol over the gossip port.